e200/MakeAccessible/readme.md

     $this->assertEquals("Hello Mr. John Doe", $returnedValue);
 }
 ```

+#### Pros:
+- Works for both protected and private members.

+#### Cons:
-Yes, you need to write a lot of code just to make these simple **tests** works!!!
+- You need to write a lot of extra code just to make simples tests.
+- You need to write code that also need to be tested.
+- Its hard to reuse this code in other test either in others projects.

 We're testing only 2 methods, now think about 30 or 50???
 No, No, Forget About It.